 The Office of the First-Year experience can provide resources to faculty and staff so you can better understand the student experience and the current generation of students coming to college.
-If you would like us to present information about Lehigh students to your department, just email us!
+If you would like us to present information about Lehigh students or the ways in which we support students to your department, just email us!

-To learn more about the program visit the evoLUtion Seminar page.
+To learn more about the program visit the NavigateLU page.

 The application is available and the initial deadline is May 12, 2022.
 Applications will be accepted beyond May 12, as space allows.

 - Training will be required of all faculty/staff and will cover bLUeprint, Lehigh resources and coaching skills.
 Check-in meetings may also be required at the beginning and end of the program.